claraj/SQLiJavaSQLite/README.md

 Subtitle: how not to write a login screen

-To set up: create a SQLite database, then run the following commands in the shell to create a users database, grant permission to your database user, create a passwords table, and add some test data.
+To set up: create a SQLite database, then run the following commands in the shell to create a passwords table, and add some test data.

 ```